 How your website or marketing looks, the design of your marketing collateral, the photos and images that you use and the words that you choose for your website, all form part of the assessment of your trustworthiness.

-If you are judged as untrustworthy, your potential client will not pass across the bridge, and will disappear into the valley of lost opportunities.
+If you are judged as untrustworthy on the basis of your first impressions, your potential client will disappear into the valley of lost opportunities.

-Assuming you are not judged as totally untrustworthy at first glance, people will take a few steps across the bridge to explore the five “right” questions.
+Assuming you are not judged as totally untrustworthy at first glance, people will take a few tentative steps towards your business while they explore the following.

 Elements of a right offer include:

 - clearly articulating what is included and excluded in your offer,

 - the features and benefits of your offer,